 Signs and Symptoms of Common Guinea Pig Ailments

 All guinea pigs are different and even the five most common health ailments can present differently in different animals.
 It is important to note any change in behavior, appetite, elimination (urination and defecation), or other daily habits.
 Be aware of physical changes such as hair loss, skin redness, or swelling.
 Monitor any changes and speak with your veterinarian if you suspect there might be something off with your pet guinea pig.

 Guinea pigs should always be eating and defecating.
 If you see your guinea pig hasn't touched its food and you are seeing fewer and smaller stools being passed, your guinea pig may have ileus.
 Ileus is caused when gas builds up in the gastrointestinal tract (stomach and intestines).
 Due to the lack of normal peristalsis and no food coming into the digestive system, gas is unable to leave the body.
 This causes discomfort and can actually be life-threatening.
 Your guinea pig should receive immediate medical attention if you suspect ileus, so it can get a diagnosis and be prescribed the proper medications.

 Ileus can be caused secondarily by an underlying illness or stressor which, in turn, causes your guinea pig to stop eating.
-Things as simple as moving the cage or introducing a new guinea pig, or an upper respiratory infection or ectoparasites like lice can stress your guinea pig out enough so that it doesn't eat and develops ileus.
 Monitor food intake and be aware of how any changes may have impacted your pet.

-Guinea pigs can give these parasites to each other and can also get them from food and bedding.
+Guinea pigs can give these parasites to each other and can also get them from toys and bedding.
 Be aware before introducing any new guinea pigs if they seem to have any skin conditions.
 Before introducing food or bedding into the cage, make a habit of freezing it for a day.
 The extreme cold temperatures will kill off any potential parasites that may have been lurking in the packages.

 Uterine and Ovarian Diseases